brogers-97/Cave-Explorer/README.md

 * Decorate the outside of canvas to look like the inside of a cave
 * Have optional characters to play with
 * Create a background in the cave for user experience (in lou of just a colored background)
+* As the player gets farther, the tunnel should also shrink, increasing the difficulty
+* Add background music to give a more immersive style
+## Potential roadblocks
+* the cave needs to be fluid, meaning it will go up a little ways before going down.
+The auto column generating needs to be able to do this.
+* have the character appear to be affected by gravity could be tough as well, it will be better the more natural it looks.